 By now I am downloading the very short list of approved Baltimore County bird testers from the Maryland Dept of Agriculture Website, and leaving pitiful voicemail messages on stranger’s phones.
 No one calls back, and only 1 woman answers her phone.
 She has no testing materials, and lives 2 hours away.
 I would have driven it!
 That day, packed up both sniffling children and hauled 6 hens on the 4 hour round trip mission.
 But it wasn’t an option.
 Only cancelling my plans for over half our Fair entries was an option, and it stunk.

-So I found with kids with my head hung low, broke the bad news to them that none of the chickens could go, and apologized like a champion.
+So I found the kids with my head hung low, broke the bad news to them that none of the chickens could go, and apologized like a champion.
 Girlchild could care less, she had 2 rabbits going already.
 Manchild was devastated.
 His bunnies are a little more, um, resistant, to his personal contact, so I had planned to leave them home and load him up with poultry that can be shown without touching them.
 No chance of anyone making a break for their freedom since they are shown in cages.
 But now a tearful Manchild informs me that so long as he can take 1 rabbit, he’ll be okay with missing the birds.

 Back to the phone.
 I contact the volunteer I helped this morning and threw myself on his good graces.
 I know the admissions forms are no longer available on the internet.
 I know the entries are closed.
 But I messed up, and could we puh-lease just add one more little bunny to the list?
 He was gracious, allowed the change, and informed me that while Manchild may win ribbons, it was too late for him to win the $1 premuims that each child entering would be awarded for their animal.
 That was fine, I’ll pay him a dollar myself and he’ll never care who it came from, just THANK YOU for letting me enter this doe!